zurichat/zc_plugin_company_goals/readme.md

 ## Getting Started With the Frontend/Client (React)

-Install dependencies in the root folder cd into the server-client folder,  and install the dependencies cd into the client folder,  and install the client's dependencies
+Install dependencies in the root folder,

+cd into the server-client folder,  and install the dependencies,

+cd into the client folder,  and install the client's dependencies

 ```bash